 Frost can decimate an entire berry crop, especially if the berries have been exposed to warming temperatures.
 A freeze following warm spring weather can be devastating.
 And strawberries are particularly susceptible to frost damage since they are often in bloom before the last frost free date.

 Strawberry blossoms are most sensitive to frost right before and during opening.
 At this juncture, temperatures below 28 F. (-2 C.) will damage the blossoms, so some frost protection of strawberries is integral to the harvest.
-Frost protection of strawberries is less important when the flowers are still in tight clusters and just barely peaking from the crown; at this point they will tolerate temps as low as 22 F. (-6 C.).
+Frost protection of strawberries is less important when the flowers are still in tight clusters and just barely peaking from the crown; at

 Once fruit begins to develop, temperatures below 26 F. (-3 C.) may be tolerated for very short periods, but the longer the freeze, the higher risk of injury.
 So, again, it’s important to be prepared to protect the plants from frost.